2737 | QMED – PUMPMAN/MACHINIST

 - Closed toe shoes, or safety shoes, NO Sneakers or Athletic footwear

 Any applicant who has successfully completed our QMED-Pumpman/Machinist (MIDATL-802) course within 1 year of application will satisfy:

 - The professional examination requirements of 46 CFR 12.501(c)(5) for a national rating endorsement as QMED – Pumpman/Machinist; AND

 - The Tanker Familiarization course requirements of 46 CFR 13.401(e)(1) for an original endorsement as Tankerman-Assistant DL; AND

-- Satisfy the Tankerman-Assistant course requirements of 46 CFR 13.609(a)(1) and Table A-V/1-1-1 of the STCW Code, as amended 2010 for an endorsement for Basic Oil and Chemical Tanker Cargo Operations.
+- Satisfy the Tankerman-Assistant course requirements of 46 CFR 13.609(a)(1) and Table A-V/1-1-1 of the STCW Code, as amended 2010 for an endorsement for Basic Oil and Chemical Tanker Cargo Operations AND

 The objective of this course is to provide the student with:

 A. The necessary knowledge and technical information to enable successful completion of the QMED Pumpman/Machinist examinations consisting of subjects as detailed in 46 CFR Table 1 to §12.505(c) – Examination Subjects for QMED Ratings,